AI Tokens

 Lead Nurturing

-Lead nurturing is a strategic process in digital marketing where potential customers are developed into strong leads through targeted content, engagement, and relationship-building techniques.
-It involves understanding and responding to the needs and interests of these prospects at each stage of the sales funnel.
+Lead nurturing is a key process in modern digital marketing, where potential customers are guided and developed into qualified leads through personalized content, engagement, and relationship-building.
+By understanding and responding to a prospect’s needs at each stage of the sales funnel, companies can build trust and significantly improve conversion rates.

 Large Language Model (LLM)